0cjs/sedoc/hw/keyboard.md

 `loadkeys(1)` loads or modifies a keymap.
 It detects whether the console is in Unicode or ASCII mode and converts appropriately.
-The manual page contains only some information on the format; the various `dumpkeys(1)` commands above give further information and examples.
+The manual page contains only some information on the format; further information is in `keymaps(5)` and the various `dumpkeys(1)` commands above also give further information and examples.
 Roughly:
+- `MOD … keycode N = ACT` specifies the action for a single column determined by the modifiers in a list before the keycode, e.g., `shift control keycode 3 = nul` to make Ctrl-2 produce an ASCII NUL.
+Specify `plain` to use this format to define only the column 0 entry of a key, leaving all other definitions alone.
+- `keycode N = ACT` with only one action sets the same action for all 256 columns, except for ASCII letters `[A-Za-z]` where it sets uppper case, control keys, etc.
-- `keycode N = ACT …` sets keycode _n_ to perform action _act_; additional
-  actions are for the keycode with modifiers.
+- `keycode N = ACT …` with more than one action sets keycode _n_ to perform action _act_; additional actions are for the keycode with modifiers.
 Add the modifier numbers above to get the index of the action in the list.
-- `MOD … keycode N = ACT` specifies the modifiers in a list before the keycode, e.g., `shift control keycode 3 = nul` to make Ctrl-2 produce an ASCII NUL.
+  Any trailing entries of the 256 that are left off are set to `VoidSymbol`
+- `keymaps 0-2,4-5,8,12` or similar specifies that following `keycode N` lines will specify only the indicated columns.
 - `string SNAME = "STR"` to assign string _str_ to action _sname._

+`ACT` above is normally a symbolic name.
+Numbers may also be given in decimal, octal (`0###`), hex (`0x##`) or "Unicode" (`U+####`) format; the assignments to actions may vary by kernel version.

+The actions such as `Meta_asciitilde` actions all seem simply to prefix the given character with an Esc, giving `^[~` for the above (and `^[^[` for Meta_Escape).

 `loadkeys -d` is supposed to restore the kernal's default keymap, but always gives `loadkeys: Unable to find file: defkeymap.map`.
 On Debian,